deveshbatra/deveshbatra.github.io/_posts/2016-05-02-Generative-vs-Discriminative-models.md

 **Discriminative models**:

 1. SVMs and decision trees are discriminative models because they learn explicit boundaties between classes.
 SVM is a maximal margin classifier, meaning that it learns a decision boundary that maximizes the distance between samples of the two classes, given a kernel.
 The distance between a sample and the learned decision boundary can be used to make the SVM a "soft" classifier.
 DTs learn the decision boundary by recursively partitioning the space in a manner that maximizes the information gain (or another criterion).

 2. Discriminative models do not generally function for outlier detection, though generative models generally do.
 What's best for a specific application should, of course, be evaluated based on the application.

 3. Discriminative models do not offer clear representations of relations between features and classes in the dataset.
 Instead of using resources to fully model each class, they focus on richly modeling the boundary between classes.
 Given the same amount of capacity (say, bits in a computer program executing the model), a discriminative model thus may yield more complex representations of this boundary than a generative model.

 4. Discriminative algorithms allow you to classify points, without providing a model of how the points are actually generated.
 So these could be either:

-  a. probabilistic algorithms try to learn P(Y|X) (e.g., logistic regression) or;
+ - probabilistic algorithms try to learn P(Y|X) (e.g., logistic regression) or;

-  b. non-probabilistic algorithms that try to learn the mappings directly from the points to the classes (e.g., perceptron and SVMs simply give you a separating hyperplane, but no model of generating new points).
+ - non-probabilistic algorithms that try to learn the mappings directly from the points to the classes (e.g., perceptron and SVMs simply give you a separating hyperplane, but no model of generating new points).

 Another way of thinking about this is that generative algorithms make some kind of structure assumptions on your model, but discriminative algorithms make fewer assumptions.
 For example, Naive Bayes assumes conditional independence of your features, while logistic regression (the discriminative "counterpart" of Naive Bayes) does not.